 At Senic, we love technology but we believe it should be less of a distraction and more like your favorite piece of furniture.
 “Design For Wellbeing” puts humans at the center — taking into account our natural capabilities, attention, cognitive capacity, emotions and behavior patterns.

 June 10, 2017

-* This is part 2 of our 3-part series on “Designing for Wellbeing.”
+* This is part 2 of our series on “Design for Wellbeing.”
 Check out part one where we discuss the issue of tech companies designing for ‘stickiness’ or time on app instead of for the wellbeing of the user.

 Designing for stickiness can have serious negative side effects such as anxiety, social isolation, lack of empathy.
 These side effects inevitably impact our health, relationships and society as a whole.

 Luckily, there is an alternative form of designing which we hope to see the next generation of tech companies implement in order to build better products that put the human and their wellbeing at the center.